In Honor of Mr. Iyengar

 Who should have Junior Eggs and why?

 Well, obviously I’m going to say ‘everybody,’ but I will narrow it down a little for you.
-Junior Eggs are perfect for young people, old people, less flexible people, vertically-challenged people… and almost anyone using Eggs for Viparita Karani (Legs Up the Wall).
+Junior Eggs are perfect for young people, old people, less flexible people, people under 5’5″… and almost anyone using Eggs for Viparita Karani (Legs Up the Wall).
 I am particularly excited because Junior Eggs are so great for kids.
 Yoga is being taught in many schools now.
 I even witnessed a game recently of Red Light, Green Light that somehow involved Down Dog, Tree Pose and a Seated Forward Fold.
 As Juniors are a little lighter, a little smaller, and a bit more manageable for young hands, yoga kids will feel totally empowered having Eggs that fit their growing bodies!
 Teachers will love the Juniors because they’ll offer kids a point of focus for their practice.
 Getting a room full of kids to sit still is tough.
 Getting them to sit on Eggs is easy!

 How are they used?